Current AMC Board Members

 "Being a member of the University of Tasmania Council, I have been able to watch AMC significantly evolve over the past few years," Mr Gregg said.

 "My goal is for AMC to continue that evolution by significantly growing both student and research revenue and, importantly, establishing new partnerships both domestically and internationally."

-Professor Sarah Derrington is Dean of Law at the University of Queensland and a barrister specialising in maritime and shipping law, general commercial law and arbitration.
+Justice Derrington was the Dean of Law at the University of Queensland and a barrister specialising in maritime and shipping law, general commercial law and arbitration.